BAMresearch/BeamlineAutomationRS232/README.md

 # BeamlineAutomationRS232

-A collection of Python drivers for RS-232 control of common beamline components at BAM:
+A collection of Python drivers for RS-232 control of common beamline components at the mySpot beamline of BESSY-II (HZB):

 - **WPI Aladdin syringe pump**
 - **VICI 10+1 selector valve** (MU actuator)